jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/relu.png" style="border:none;width:50%">
 </div>

 It converges faster to the optimized solution because it is less easy to be saturated comparing with sigmoid or tanh.
-The far right or the far left region of the sigmoid and tanh function has near zero gradient.
-Since backpropagation depends on the magnitude of the gradient, we learn very slow if the gradients are very small ($$ \Delta W \propto gradient $$).
 Also computing ReLU is simple without expensive exponential function.

 > ReLU is most common comparing with other activation functions

 #### Leaky ReLU

 However, ReLU may have some disadvantage.
-A ReLU node can die, but even worst stay stays dead in the flat saturated region.
+A ReLU node can die, but even worst stays dead in the flat saturated region.
 A dead node keep data from feeding forward and stop training $$W$$ backward in the backpropagation.
 Some deep network with ReLU has large amount of dead nodes if the learning rate is set too high.
 Leaky ReLU addresses the problem by having a slightly slopped line instead of a flat region when $$x < 0$$.

 <div class="imgcap">
 <img src="/assets/dl/lrelu.png" style="border:none;width:50%">